ultimatelite/UltimateLite/README.md

 - 👀 I’m interested in web development and game development
 - 🌱 I’m currently learning ruby
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me discord
+- 📫 How to reach me, directly chat on discord

 <!---
 ultimatelite/ultimatelite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.